Meysam-shirdel/NLP-Vision-Image-Captioning/README.md

 <h3 align="center">Model Structure Consists of Encoder and Decoder</h3>
 </div>

+As shown in the above figure, in this work, ResNet50 is used as encoder to extract image features as input.
+Then this feature vector cancatenated to the captions' embeddings and is fed to the LSTM layer.

 ## 4. Implementation
 This section delves into the practical aspects of the project's implementation.